BSc International Disaster Management and Humanitarian Response. Graduated 2019.

 My journey to HCRI began with a passion for travel and a desire to see the world through a different lens.
-Having worked in various management and training jobs, mostly in the retail and tourism sector, I became less interested in travelling as a tourist and more interested in being able to work overseas to see places and interact with people I would not have met in my previous job.
+My professional background was diverse and I travelled frequently.
+However, I started to become less interested in travelling as a tourist and more interested in being able to see places and meet people, whilst at the same time have the chance to work for a meaningful cause.
 I wanted to use my skills to do more than just make money for someone else.

-Before HCRI I had limited exposure to the disaster relief sector.
-When I was 25, I attended a selection weekend for an international NGO where I was competing with candidates with considerable experience in the sector, and all from varied backgrounds.
-I realised I needed to gain more experience and sector-specific qualifications in order to stand a chance of being considered.
+Before HCRI, I had limited exposure to the humanitarian sector.
+When I was 25, I attended a selection weekend for an international NGO, during which I was competing with candidates with considerable experience across many different professions.
+I realised I needed to gain more experience, skills, and sector-specific qualifications in order to stand a chance of being considered.
 I searched through various different professional, technical and academic routes into the sector, before coming across HCRI.

 What did you enjoy most about the BSc?

-The BSc covers all levels of international humanitarian assistance, from calculating the amount of sewerage produced in a refugee camp, to the global governance and political agendas behind international aid and development.
-As someone who was interested in progressing into the sector but was unsure of where to start, this degree provided a good starting point to study various topics, professions, and viewpoints from across different disciplines.
-I have always had a keen interest in politics and the degree helped me to explore some of the factors which influence the availability, delivery and access to aid and development.
+The BSc covers all levels of international humanitarian assistance, from calculating the amount of sewerage produced in a refugee camp, to the legal structures and political agendas behind international aid.
+As someone who was interested in progressing into the sector but was unsure of where to start, this degree provided a good jumping-off point to study various topics, professions, and viewpoints from across different disciplines.
+I have always had a keen interest in politics and the degree helped me to explore some of the factors that influence the availability, delivery and access to aid and development.
 My undergraduate dissertation focussed on humanitarian negotiation and drew my attention to some of the legal challenges that those working in the sector face when trying to secure access to at-risk populations.